Selma 3a Review 2024 – Pros & Cons

 If you already have an account, you can open a third pillar account from within your account.
 Otherwise, you will have to open a new account at Selma.

-Opening a 3a account is a straightforward process.
-The Selma assistant will take you through all the steps by asking you questions directly.
+Opening a 3a account is straightforward.
+The Selma assistant will walk you through all the steps and ask you questions directly.
 It is like chatting, a well-done process that is easy to follow.

 Based on your answers from the chat, Selma will recommend one of the six profiles, and you will have the chance to change it before you start investing.